Frequently Asked Questions

 I really love the outdoors, particularly hiking.
 I’m from Central Oregon, in the heart of the Cascade Mountains, where I have spent a lot of time in the forests and mountains.
 My wife and I are always interested in finding new places to explore.

 I also really enjoy playing the saxophone.
-I dabble with a few other instruments, but I’ve been playing sax since I was 12.
+I’ve been playing sax since I was 12.
 I love jazz, since that’s the music of the saxophone.
 There is always more to learn.
+It’s both humbling and inspiring.